 Working from home as a school-based online SLP, OT, or mental health professional has many benefits as well as its own unique challenges.
 According to a recent survey of PresenceLearning clinicians, working from home and setting one’s own schedule were some of the top reasons for making a career shift to teletherapy.
 Once clinicians begin their online practice, reasons for liking teletherapy shift to being able to serve kids who might not otherwise have access to quality care, using the PresenceLearning online therapy platform, and the sense of community and support that comes from being part of the PresenceLearning network.

 In a recent post, CCC-SLP and Senior Clinical Consultant Karin H. Koukeyan presented tips for setting up an organized and distraction-free workspace in the home.
-Now we share additional tips for being successful in teletherapy from Gila Cohen-Shaw, a lead clinician who provides her insights in our webinar “Live the Possible Dream: Become an Independent Telepractitioner.”
+Now we share additional tips for being successful in teletherapy from Gila Cohen-Shaw, who has provided speech services through PresenceLearning for a number of years.

 - Create an online circle of support.
 Your Provider Onboarding Specialist, Mentor, Lead Clinician, and Senior Clinical Consultant are all available to help you be your most successful.

 - Connect with respected colleagues.
 Our online community and regional meetups are a great way to meet other clinicians for advice, ideas, support, and fun.